Should We End the Temporary Foreign Worker Program?

 We need an overhaul of our migrant labour programs.
 We should provide permanent residency to all TFWs in Canada, including amnesty for those without status.
 And then we need to rethink the role of migrant workers in the labour market.
 We should ensure that marginalized workers, such as youth, women and Indigenous and racialized workers, are equitably employed.
 And we need to evaluate which occupations are in truly short supply and design long-term solutions to address this, including reforms to immigration policy.

-Philip Cross, the senior fellow at the Macdonald-Laurier Institute and former Statistics Canada economist, says no.
+Senior fellow at the Macdonald-Laurier Institute and former Statistics Canada economist

 Temporary foreign workers have a small but crucial place in Canada’s labour force.
 As became painfully evident last year when cross-border travel restrictions due to COVID disrupted the inflow of TFWs, there is simply no domestic alternative for some sectors, notably agriculture.
 As unemployment soared in summer of 2020, Canada’s farmers discovered that even when domestic labour can be found, its productivity is nowhere near that of experienced TFWs.